GP-Person/READMEgen/README.md

 MIT

 ## Features
-Uses inquirer to ask for user input and saves a file with that data.
+Uses inquirer to ask for user input and saves a file with that data

 ## Contact
 If there are any questions or concerns, I can be reached at: